MS CPD Accreditation

 - Goal Three: The program will prepare graduates to demonstrate a commitment to positively contribute to the health of individuals and communities through active participation and/or leadership in community/public service

-Goals for the CPD include:
+Assessment goals for the MS CPD include:

 - Program retention and completion rates;